dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/index.md

 description: "This section includes a variety of articles that cover working with images in a Xamarin.iOS app, such as using them as icons, launch screens or including them in controls and providing icons for custom document types." ms.date: 11/01/2024
 ---
-# Images and Icons in .NET for iOS, tvOS, macOS and Mac Catalyst
+# Images and icons in .NET for iOS, tvOS, macOS and Mac Catalyst

 There are several ways that image assets are used inside an app.
 From simply displaying an image as part of an app's UI to, assigning it to a UI control